StephanAkkerman/fintwit-bot/README.md

 Not only data from Twitter is gathered, but other sources are used too, such as Reddit, Binance, Yahoo-Finance, TradingView, and many other related websites.
 This bot was written with flexibility in mind, meaning that you can toggle on and off certain features without issues by using the `config.yaml` file.

-## Features
+## Features ⚙️
 This section covers the key features of FinTwit-bot.
-For all the features, commands, and listeners you should refer to the [documentation](https://akkerman.ai/fintwit-bot/).
+For all features, commands, and listeners you should refer to the [documentation](https://akkerman.ai/fintwit-bot/).
 - Automatic sentiment analysis of tweets
 - Analytics for mentioned tickers in tweets
 - Image recognition of charts in tweets